-- 1. Students are homogeneously grouped on the basis of achievement and interests (Career, Technical and Agricultural Education, English language arts, fine arts, mathematics, science, social studies, world languages, and computer science). - 2.
+- Students are homogeneously grouped on the basis of achievement and interests (ELA, math, science, social studies, world languages, fine arts, computer science, and Career, Technical, and Agricultural Education-CTAE). - 2.
 The district may elect to include students who are not identified as gifted, but who demonstrate exceptional ability and motivation in a particular content area. - 3.
-The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in advanced content classes.

-- 4. The local board of education must maintain a description of the course curriculum which very clearly shows how the advanced course content, teaching strategies, pacing, process skills, and assessments differ from courses more typical for students at that grade level. - 5.
-Identified gifted students in the advanced content course may be counted at the gifted FTE weight.
+The local district must establish criteria and guidelines that identify gifted and regular education students who will be successful in advanced content classes. - 4.
+The local board of education must maintain a description of the course curriculum which very clearly shows how the advanced course content, teaching strategies, pacing, process skills, and assessments differ from courses more typical for students at that grade level.

+- 5. Identified gifted students in the advanced content course may be counted at the gifted FTE weight.
 Students who are not identified as gifted must be counted at the regular education FTE weight. - 6.
-In grades K-5, gifted students may receive no more than two gifted FTE segments per day of advanced content service in the same content area. - 7.
+In grades K-5, gifted students may receive no more than two gifted FTE segments per day of advanced content services in the same content area. - 7.
 Gifted FTE segment(s) may not be earned in the K-5 advanced content service model if a gifted student is already receiving a cluster or collaborative gifted FTE segment in the same content area.
 For example, a student could not earn a gifted FTE segment in advanced content mathematics and earn a gifted FTE segment in the cluster or collaboration model in mathematics.

-Advanced Content Classes: Advanced Placement (AP) courses (9-12), and International Baccalaureate (IB) courses in Diploma Program (11-12)
+Advanced Content Classes: Advanced Placement (AP) courses (9-12), and International Baccalaureate (IB) courses

-- 1. Students are homogeneously grouped on the basis of achievement and interest in a specific academic content area\(Career, Technical and Agricultural Education, English language arts, fine arts, mathematics, science, social studies, world languages, and computer science). - 2.
-The district may elect to include students who are not identified as gifted but who have demonstrated exceptional ability and motivation in a particular content area. - 3.
-The local board of education must maintain a description of the course curriculum which is based on the College Board or the International Baccalaureate (IB) framework.
-These frameworks very clearly show how the AP and IB advanced course content, teaching strategies, pacing skills, and assessments differ from the courses more typical for students at that grade level. - 4.
-The total class size specified by the SBOE is 21 at the high school level. - 5.
-In order to count the gifted students in AP (grades 9 12), IB (high school and middle school), Gifted Honors (grades 6-12), at the gifted FTE weight, the teacher must have the following qualifications:

-Advanced Placement (AP) Courses:

-Content Teacher with appropriate content area GaPSC approved certification AND one of the following:

-- The teacher has a current GaPSC issued gifted endorsement/certification OR - 2) The teacher has completed the appropriate Advanced Placement Summer Institute (APSI) training endorsed by the College Board for that specific AP course and has completed a 10-clock hour gifted professional development course in characteristics of gifted learners and curriculum differentiation for gifted students.
+Students are homogeneously grouped on the basis of achievement and interest in a specific academic content area (ELA, math, science, social studies, world languages, fine arts, computer science, and CTAE).
+The district may elect to include students who are not identified as gifted but who have demonstrated exceptional ability and motivation in a particular content area.

+- The local board of education must maintain a description of the course curriculum which is based on the College Board or the International Baccalaureate (IB) framework.
+These frameworks very clearly show how the AP and IB advanced course content, teaching strategies, pacing skills, and assessments differ from the courses more typical for students at that grade level. - 2.
+The total class size specified by the SBOE is 21 at the high school level. - 3.
+In order to count the gifted students in AP (grades 9-12), IB (high school and middle school), Gifted Honors (grades 6-12), at the gifted FTE weight, the teacher must have the following qualifications: - i.
+Advanced Placement (AP) Courses: - a.
+Content Teacher with appropriate content-area GaPSCapproved certification AND one of the following: - i.
+The teacher has a current GaPSC-issued gifted endorsement/certification OR - ii.
+The teacher has completed the appropriate Advanced Placement Summer Institute (APSI) training endorsed by the College Board for that specific AP course and has completed a 10-clock-hour gifted professional development course in nature and needs of gifted learners and curriculum differentiation for gifted learners